alpersahin38/html/README.md

-# my sample projects for html
+# My sample projects for html.